 Improve your problem-solving skills: When you accept that you are accountable for your attitude and believe in your activities, at that point you can minimize the chances of committing errors.
 It is extremely simple to blame others or the circumstance, but when you resolve to work with greater confidence you can likewise win the confidence and appreciation of others.

 Put yourself in other’s shoes: It is conceivable that your actions have put others in difficulty.
 You should rationally observe your activities and focus on the worries of others.
-What you think as less important or negligible probably won’t be that inconsequential for the other individual who is confronting the results of your misfortunes..
+What you think as less important or negligible probably won’t be that inconsequential for the other individual who is confronting the results of your misfortunes.
 When you have compassion you don’t receive a thoughtless or easygoing mentality towards others.
-You have true desire to help them and you focus on their needs.
+You have a true desire to help them and you focus on their needs.
+Mostly this issue highlight in universities when student doesn’t understand the papers.

 Synergise: To rectify the mistake, synergise with peers, particularly the ones who are reliable enough to cause you to comprehend the root issue.
 For example, you’re going to challenge a declamation rivalry and naturally understand that your speech delivery has defects.
 In such case and many others, it’s acceptable to rope up with people.